Shatavari is a species of asparagus plant that has been used for many centuries in Indian Ayurvedic medicine.

 Perhaps the most common traditional use of shatavari, or A. racemosus, is to treat female health conditions, specifically reproductive disorders.

-A review of studies published in Biomedicine and Pharmacotherapy in 2018 suggests that this plant may improve conditions such as hormonal imbalances and polycystic ovary syndrome (PCOS).
+A review of studies published in Biomedicine and Pharmacotherapy in

 Reducing symptoms of menopause